skypjack/entt/README.md

 // gets the number of processes still running Scheduler<std::uint32_t>::size_type size = scheduler.size();

-// restes the scheduler to its initial state and discards all the processes scheduler.clear();
+// resets the scheduler to its initial state and discards all the processes scheduler.clear();
 ```